BrandonHe/sdl_android_guides/docs/Adding the Lock Screen/index.md

 }
 ```

-You should prepare to accept and download the lock screen image from the URL sent by the head-unit in the `onOnSystemRequest` callback.
+You should prepare to accept and download the lock screen image from the URL sent by the head-unit in the `onOnSystemRequest` callback (if no customized lock screen image is provided. this will be the image shown on the lock screen, see Customize Your Lock Screen Image section below):

 ```java
 public void onOnSystemRequest(OnSystemRequest notification) {